candycode/loco/README.md

 Network and filesystem access is controlled by resource access managers which can be configured through a regex engine or entirely replaced to:

-* specify read/write access to files and directories
+* specify read/write access permissions for files and directories
 * restrict access to specific network resources
 * filter and log network requests

-Sample code 1: enable file and network access from driver application
+Sample code 1: enable file and network access from driver(C++) application

 ```c++
 ...